HOW COMMON ARE GENETIC FORMS OF FRONTOTEMPORAL DEGENERATION (FTD)?

 There is a strong family history of a familial disorder in up to 40% of individuals with Frontotemporal degeneration (FTD).
 A genetic cause can be identified in up to 20% of Frontotemporal degeneration cases.
-In these cases, there is a detectable genetic cause that can be seen in the individual’s DNA.
+In these cases, there is a detectable genetic cause that can be seen in the individual’s DNA, or genetic material.
 It is important to keep in mind that the majority of Frontotemporal degeneration is not genetic, meaning that 60% or more of FTD cases do not have a genetic cause.
-Research is still ongoing to understand and define the non-genetic causes of FTD .
+Research is still ongoing to understand and define the non-genetic causes of FTD.

 The known genetic causes of Frontotemporal degeneration all have autosomal dominant inheritance.
-“Autosomal” refers to the first 22 pairs of chromosomes, which are identical in both males and females.
-Therefore, both genders have an equal chance of being affected if a mutation is present on a gene in an autosomal chromosome.
+“Autosomal” means that FTD can affect both men and women equally.
 “Dominant” inheritance means that only one copy of a gene has to have a mutation to cause disease.
 Typically, the copy of the gene with the mutation is inherited from one of the parents, and most individuals with an autosomal dominant condition will have a family history of the disease.
 A child of a person with a dominant mutation has a 50% chance of inheriting the copy of the gene with the mutation and a 50% chance of inheriting the copy of the gene without the mutation.

 The majority of Frontotemporal degeneration patients with a genetic cause have a mutation occurring in one of the following genes: